patelrajan41/Docs/README.md

 7. Enter your output path.
 You can either copy and paste path or Browse it.
 8. Set **Compression** method to *Standard Compression (LZMA)*.
 9. Click on Build.
 On successful build, it will store newly created asset bundle to your output path.

+### How to create slot Symbol animation prefab?

+1. Add new game object `Image` into Hierarchy.
+Set it's width and height according to symbol image resolution.
+2. Rename it to Symbol ID from API response.
+To do so you can also get ID of Symbol from SlotData.
+3. You need to create two animation clip for it.
+   - `SymbolDefault`
+   - `Symbol`
+> To create animation clip, Select animation panel and press Create while GameObject is selected.
+4. Drag symbol image into `Source Image` in `Inspector` under `Image` Component.
+5. Now switch to Animation Panel and select `SymbolDefault` clip.
+6. Drag first sprite of sprite sheet into animation view.
+7. Now select `Symbol` clip.
+Add all sprites into it and adjust your animation like duration, samples, etc.
+8. Now open Animation Panel. `SymbolDefault` clip already added.
+Add `Symbol` clip into view.
+9. Add `Bool` parameter.
+Rename it as `IsAnimated`.
+Uncheck it if it is already checked.
+10. Right click on `SymbolDefault` and `Make Transition` to `Symbol`.
+Do in reverse order to. `Symbol` to `SymbolDefault`.
+11. Select transition `SymbolDefault` to `Symbol`.
+Uncheck `Has Exit Time` parameter from inspector.
+Add condition `IsAnimated`.
+Set it to true.
+> You can add condition by clicking plus button under `Conditions` in Inspector.
+12. Select transition `Symbol` to `SymbolDefault`.
+Uncheck `Has Exit Time` parameter from inspector.
+Add condition `IsAnimated`.
+Set it to false.
+13. Drag `GameObject` from `Hierarchy` to `Project`.
+Now your symbol prefab is ready to use.
+You can create all other symbol's prefab following this steps.